sbrl/bloworm/README.md

 =========
 This is going to be a bookmark storage system where you can tag your bookmarks, and share them with people.
 It will be self hosted - all you will need to do is clone this repository.

+You are welcome to fork this repository and help out.

 *Current Phase:* Planning

 ## Libraries